m1dm4n/claude-task-master/js_and_python_impl_Analysis_Report.md

 ### VI.
 Adherence to Documentation (`docs/`)

 * **Python `src/` vs. Documentation:**
-  * **Partial Alignment:** The Python Pydantic models (`Task`, `Subtask`) conceptually align with many fields described in [`docs/task-structure.md`](docs/task-structure.md) (e.g., title, description, status, priority, details, dependencies, subtasks).
+  * **Partial Alignment:** The Python Pydantic models (`Task`, `Task`) conceptually align with many fields described in [`docs/task-structure.md`](docs/task-structure.md) (e.g., title, description, status, priority, details, dependencies, subtasks).
 The AI-driven planning and refinement in Python reflect high-level goals of an AI task assistant.
   * **Significant Deviations/Omissions:**
     * **CLI:** The extensive CLI commands detailed in documentation (e.g., `list`, `generate`, `set-status`, `expand`, `analyze-complexity`, `add-dep`) are not implemented in the Python `src/` code.
     * **File-based Persistence:** The documented system of `tasks.json` and individual `.txt` task files is not implemented in the Python `src/` code.